TusharKesarwani/Front-End-Projects/Projects/SpaceX-Clone/README.md

 I created this Website as a project for my practice of working with HTML,CSS and JS.
 It is not the entire website, but the homepage, a few inner pages with the CSS animations, mobile menu and the JavaScript countdown effect.

-Here is the Video of how it looks and works

 Here is the Sample ScreenShot of HomePage of Site